C. K. Williams

 Williams’s later work, particularly in Repair, has developed an increasingly intimate tone.
 Repair, which won the Pulitzer Prize for poetry, the Los Angeles Times Book Prize and was a finalist for the National Book Award, is often personal and introspective.
 The poems consider such subjects as the birth of the poet’s grandson, the death of a friend’s child, love, and the flowered house dresses worn by his mother and the women of her generation.
 Yet Williams also includes reminders of his earlier, more socially-aware and outraged, material, including the title poem, which points a righteous finger at a tyrant whose “henchmen had disposed of enemies ... by hammering nails into their skulls.”
 Critic Brian Phillips, in the New Republic, acknowledged Willliams’s skills at observation and description, concluding that “[Williams’s] work reflects the moral self-questioning of Herbert, the plain-spokenness and the yearning toward nature of Wordsworth, the foul rag-and-bone shop of the heart of the later Yeats.”

 In addition to his acclaimed memoir, Misgivings: My Mother, My Father, Myself (2000), Williams has also written a work of critical prose, Poetry and Consciousness (1998), which included Williams’s meditations on psychology, the relation of poetry to history and the novel, as well as reflections on his own creative process.
-A book of essays, In Time: Poets, Poems, and the Rest, is forthcoming in 2012.
+He recently published a book of essays, In Time: Poets, Poems, and the Rest (2012).
 Williams is also a noted translator.
 His translation of The Bacchae of Euripides (1990) received wide-spread praise for its plain, vigorous language and attention to the possibilities of the stage.
 He has also translated the poetry of Adam Zagajewski and Francis Ponge.

 C.K.
 Williams has been awarded many honors over his long career, including an American Academy of Arts and Letters Award, a Guggenheim Fellowship, the Lila Wallace-Reader’s Digest Award, a Pushcart Prize, the PEN/Voelcker Award for Poetry and the Ruth Lilly Poetry Award.
 He teaches at Princeton University and lives part of each year in Paris.
 Averill Curdy, commenting on The Singing in a Poetry magazine round table discussion, noted that Williams “is one of the poets of his generation who is still singing, who hasn’t retreated into a pokey nostalgia or silence.
 His poems remain vital to me in their attempt to address the contemporary world, and I find the attempt itself moving.”